-Note that a home inspection generally covers only moderate to serious issues and does not detail each and every scratch and dent in the home.
+Note that an inspection generally covers only moderate to serious issues and does not detail each and every scratch and dent in the home.
 If you want a more exacting report, you should discuss this with your inspector (a higher fee is likely) and walk through the home with him during the inspection if possible.
 Not only will you learn more about the process and what to look for, he may give you information on small flaws that he may not include in a report but you might want to be aware of for the future.

 A house inspection will run about $300 to $500, depending on the person doing the inspection and factors such as the size of the home, age and type of home.

 What to Look for In a Home Inspector